 Related Articles

-I conducted my internship in the Ministry of Education and Sports (MOES) in Lao Peoples Democratic Republic (PDR) for 6 weeks, starting from August 25 to October 4, 2014.
-During...
+I conducted internship in the Ministry of Education and Culture Office in Jakarta, Indonesia from August 26th to October 3rd, 2014.
+I was attached to the Research Center for Educational...